 Trees Damaged: Mites affect all pines and spruce.
 They are more apt to damage trees grown on droughty (sandy) soils.
-NOTE: Prolonged drought favors mite damage on all Christmas tree growing sites.
+Note: Prolonged drought favors mite damage on all Christmas tree growing sites.
 Use of DDT on the trees, also increases the possibility of mite injury.

-How to Identify: Mite damaged plants are yellowish or bronze in color.
-Close examination of the needles shows whitish or brownish spots just under the bark.
+How to Identify: The needles of mite damaged plants are yellowish or bronze in color.
+Close examination of the needles shows whitish or brownish spots on their surface.
 Also present will be small, dark specks of mite frass often netted with silk thread.
 Mites, when jarred from twigs or branches onto white paper, can be seen moving about.